4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

 ### Installed Books

-Books obtained from the iBooks Store can be installed on a device.
+Books obtained from Apple Books can be installed on a device.
 These books will be backed up, will sync to iTunes, and will remain after the MDM profile is removed.
-Books not obtained from the iBooks Store will not sync to iTunes and will be removed when the MDM profile is removed.
+Books not obtained from Apple Books will not sync to iTunes and will be removed when the MDM profile is removed.

-Books obtained from the iBooks Store must be purchased using VPP Licensing.
-Installing a book from the iBooks Store on a device that already has that book installed causes the book to be visible to the MDM server.
+Books obtained from Apple Books must be purchased using VPP Licensing.
+Installing a book from Apple Books on a device that already has that book installed causes the book to be visible to the MDM server.

 Installation of books requires the App Installation right.
-The App Store must be enabled for iBooks Store media installation to work.
+The App Store must be enabled for Apple Books media installation to work.
 The App Store need not be enabled to install books retrieved using a URL.